This Version Posted: October 26, 2021

 No appointments are needed, but please bring your Ontario health card.

 The Health Unit is working with other community partners to hold special mobile clinics at select locations.
 These mobile clinics are open to anyone born in 2009 or earlier, no appointment needed.
 Please bring your health card.
+Both mRNA vaccines (Pfizer-Comirnaty and Moderna-Spikevax) are available at all mobile clinics, unless specified otherwise.

 Hundreds of Ontario pharmacies are now offering COVID-19 vaccinations for eligible residents.
 This includes select pharmacies in Haliburton County, Northumberland County and the City of Kawartha Lakes.